 Because of the ITC extension, this tax credit will continue to cover 30 percent in 2019.
 This is a major win for individuals that want solar.

-The bad news is that this credit will decrease to 26 percent in 2020.
-And it is set to continue to decrease until 2022.
+The bad news is that this credit will decrease to 26 percent in 2020 and it is set to continue to decrease until 2022.
 After this point, only commercial installs will get 10 percent.
-So consumers should act fast to get grandfathered into existing incentive tiers.
+Consumers should act fast to get grandfathered in to existing incentive tiers.

 The Widespread Adoption of Solar Plus Products